-I’m sure many inquisitive minds would either grab a medical dictionary, call a medical friend of go to Google to investigate this new disease….I’m glad I got your attention and you need to follow this train of thought all through this short piece.
+Insecurity; everyone has heard one thing or the other about it.
+I’m sure many inquisitive minds would either grab a medical dictionary call a medical friend or go to Google to investigate this new disease….I’m glad I got your attention and you need to follow this train of thought all through this short piece.

 It’s not news again to read comments all over the social, mass and print media about names of girls from Chibok and recently pupils from Dapchi.
 It’s really pathetic!
 There’s so much danger associated with these shows of insecurity and many of such problems have been analyzed politically, but my perspective is strictly and entirely health related.